nextcloud/app_api/docs/tech_details/Authentication.rst

 Authentication
 ==============

-AppEcosystemV2 introduces a distinct method of authentication for external apps.
+AppAPI introduces a distinct method of authentication for external apps.

 This authentication relies on a shared secret between Nextcloud and the external app, which generates a unique signature for each request.